Selena Gomez Is Watching ‘Vanderpump Rules’ And Taking Notes From Lala Kent [Photo]

 In the background of Rihanna’s clip, the singer was heard laughing.

-In other Vanderpump Rules news, the cast of the hit series is expected to reunite at SUR Restaurant in West Hollywood, California in the coming weeks for the start of production on the show’s upcoming seventh season.
+In other Vanderpump Rules news, the cast of the hit series is expected to reunite at SUR Restaurant in West Hollywood, California, in the coming weeks for the start of production on the show’s upcoming seventh season.
 Although the sixth season only recently concluded, filming tends to begin in May on each new installment.

-As for who will be returning to the show, all of the members included in season six are expected to be back.
+As for who will be returning to the show, all of the members included in Season 6 are expected to be back.
 That said, Bravo TV likely won’t make an official cast announcement in regard to Season 7 until sometime in late summer or early fall.